Update 11/2016: LinkCapital has acquired a bunch more funding and is now accepting applications again.

 - If you are nearing the end of residency, keep in mind that depending on your loan amount and your projected salary, your interest may soon capitalize anyway, IBR or not (i.e. you may no longer have a “partial financial hardship”).
 You’ll also get a better deal with LinkCapital if you’re within 12 months of the end of your training and have a signed employment contract.

 For residents with average loan burdens, options are limited.
-Another player that is potentially viable is LendKey.
-The maximum loan amount is $175k, which means that many residents are ineligible (unless they only want to partially refinance).
+Another player that is potentially viable is LendKey ($300 bonus).
+The maximum loan amount is currently $300k.
 Additionally, on an average resident salary of $55k, the maximum loan amount without a cosigner would be approximately $75k.
-To hit the maximum $175k, you’d need an income of $85k.
+To hit even their old maximum of $175k, you’d need an income of $85k.
 While there is no special resident program, they do offer interest-only payments, which if your loans are a small enough may be entirely reasonable.
 The interest only payment on $100k at 5% is around $400/month, for example.
 Earnest tells me they are also willing to refinance residents despite their debt/income ratio, but you’d essentially have to have enough income to make full payments on a 20-year (the maximum) term, so it’s a no-go for big borrowers as well.
 So for lower loan amounts, DRB, LinkCapital, LendKey, and Earnest are worth a try.
 But for an average resident with average debt, LendKey and Earnest’s current offerings probably won’t cut it.

 So for lower loan amounts, DRB, LinkCapital, LendKey, and Earnest are worth a try.
 But for an average resident with average debt, LendKey and Earnest’s current offerings probably won’t cut it.
 SoFi ($300 for signing up) and CommonBond ($300 for signing up), two of the biggest players, don’t offer anything at all for residents yet (but are solid should-try options for those in practice).
 The Credible marketplace allows you to apply to several of these companies simultaneously, but neither DRB or LinkCapital are among their offerings.